sthenault/lowatt_collect/README.rst

 collect data and/or a 'postcollect' value indicating the command or commands to start when a new file is collected.

-One source may only have 'postcollect' defined without any 'collect' in case where files are put in there by hand.
+A source may only have 'postcollect' defined without any 'collect' in case where files are put in there by hand or any other way than the above 'collect' command.

 Last but not least, each collect is done within a temporary directory.
 Collected files are moved from this directory to the sources hierarchy once fully